 - Get Involved: Member Action

-- Successful Advocacy: Teachers Health Fund
+- Successful Advocacy: Teachers Health Fund and Bupa

 AMHSWs are not included in the list of allied health providers who are identified by several Australian private health funds (except Teachers Health Fund and more recently Bupa) as ‘Ancillary Providers’.
 This means that consumers who are insured for ‘extras’ are not able to claim against their insurance for provision of services by Accredited Mental Health Social Workers.

 AMHSWs are regulated private practitioners who hold Medicare Provider Numbers and are eligible for rebates from Medicare for clinical mental health services, such as the Australian Government’s Better Access to Mental Health Care program.
 AMHSWs are accredited members of the AASW and represent one of the highest standards in professional recognition.
 They are subject to the same accreditation requirements as both their registered and self-regulated allied health counterparts, such as psychologists, physiotherapists, dietitians and speech pathologists, in adhering to professional and ethical standards, maintaining Continuing Professional Development and engaging in professional supervision.

 In order to achieve AMHSW accreditation, social workers must be able to demonstrate: appropriate use of evidence-based interventions; integrating concepts of recovery into practice; utilising a psychosocial assessment and formulation addressing physical, psychological and social aspects of the person and their situation; and basing interventions on the best evidence available.